afeld/python-public-policy/syllabus.md

 #### What You Will Take Away

-Upon completion of the course, students will be able to
+Upon completion of the course, students will be able to:

 1. Use Python in the Google Colaboratory Notebook environment to understand data objects and how they relate to common analysis of public policy objectives and goals
 1. Use Python and popular Python libraries to read in, index, and manipulate data objects
 1. Conduct summary statistics on data to explore and understand its content
 1. Conduct linear regressions on data and interpret the outputs
 1. Produce plots and charts in order to better visualize and present insights from the data
-1. Use GitHub to share code which will serve as a portfolio for the students’ work
+1. Use GitHub to share code which will serve as a portfolio for the students' work

 ### Learning Resources